Wine is a living beverage that actually evolves inside and outside the bottle.

 Basically, if the initial taste of a wine is promising, decanting may not be necessary.

 This is not a mere question of age - fragile old red wines might actually fall apart once exposed to air.
 It is generally suggested for full-bodied wines like Nebbiolo-based Barolo or Barbaresco for instance; but also like tight young reds needing to get their over-aggressive tannins mellowed.

-Furthermore, some of the finest white wines that have been ageing are tasting a bit awkward when first poured and can really benefit from it; just like not-so-stable sulphur-free organic ones with an unpleasant smell.
+Furthermore, some of the finest white wines that have been aging are tasting a bit awkward when first poured and can really benefit from it; just like not-so-stable sulfur-free organic ones with an unpleasant smell.